Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Discussion

 To contextualize aggregate metrics, we examined best per-label models (selected to minimize patient-level errors) and decomposed predictions into true negatives, true positives, false positives and false negatives.
-Across 200 patient--label decisions (25 subjects $\times$ 8 labels), per-label selection produced 28 total errors (86.0\% correct decisions) with clinically interpretable error modes.
-Performance was strongest for phenotypes with distinctive and/or consistently annotated patterns: tics were perfectly identified in this cohort (TP=3, TN=22; no false positives or false negatives), and dystonia showed high sensitivity with only a single missed case (TP=20, FN=1) and minimal overcalling (FP=1).
-Myoclonus and chorea also showed high recall in this cohort (no false negatives), with remaining errors dominated by false positives, an error profile that, in practice, would often be triaged by clinical context and may be reduced by stricter operating points when false alarms are costly.
-In contrast, tremor carried the largest residual error burden (FN=4, FP=4), consistent with borderline presentations, task dependence, and overlap with non-specific movement patterns captured in short windows; athetosis similarly exhibited balanced false negatives and false positives (FN=2, FP=3), suggesting that subtle low-frequency fluctuations remain difficult to consolidate into an unambiguous patient-level call from brief windows alone.
-For rare labels, the decomposition was particularly informative: ballismus, observed in only three positive subjects, maintained perfect specificity (FP=0) but lower sensitivity (FN=2), illustrating cautious detection in the low-prevalence regime, avoiding overcalling a high-impact diagnosis at the expense of missed cases.
-Collectively, these findings support the feasibility of clinically constrained multi-label inference from pose-derived features while identifying, in a clinically actionable manner, where additional data density and refined labeling are most likely to yield further gains.
+Across 200 patient--label decisions (25 subjects × 8 labels), per-label selection agreed with clinician labels in 172/200 decisions (86.0\%).
+Models were more in agreement for phenotypes with distinctive and/or consistently annotated patterns: tics were perfectly identified in this cohort, and dystonia showed high sensitivity with only a single missed case and minimal overcalling.
+Myoclonus and chorea also showed high recall in this cohort (no false negatives), with the remaining errors mainly consisting of false positives.
+In practice, such false-positive calls would often be resolved by clinical assessment and may be reduced by applying stricter thresholds when a more cautious classification is preferred.
+Tremor carried relative disagreement, consistent with borderline presentations, task dependence, and overlap with non-specific movement patterns captured in short windows; athetosis similarly exhibited few false negatives and false positives, suggesting that subtle low-frequency fluctuations remain difficult to consolidate into an unambiguous patient-level call from brief windows alone.
+For rare labels, the decomposition was particularly informative: ballismus, observed in only three positive subjects, maintained perfect specificity but relative lower sensitivity, illustrating cautious detection in the low-prevalence regime, avoiding overcalling a high-impact diagnosis at the expense of missed cases.